 The basket of the pulpit is decorated with bas-reliefs of the Evangelists’ and their attributes’ images (Mark with a lion, Matthew with a man, Luke with an ox and John with an eagle).

-The attributes which the Evangelists are shown with, are symbols of Christ: „As man he suffered, as lion he conquered, as eagle he ascended, as ox was sacrificed”.
+The animals which the Evangelists are shown with, are symbols of Christ: „As man he suffered, as lion he conquered, as eagle he ascended, as ox was sacrificed”.

 3 Mostowa Street, 77-400 Radawnica tel.: 67 263 13 85